martinf97/SRL_paper/README.md

-This repository contains the julia files and jupyter notebooks used to calculate the data for the scientific paper "Threshold studies for a hot beam superradiant laser including an atomic guiding potential"
+This repository contains the julia files and jupyter notebooks used to calculate the data for the scientific paper "Threshold studies for a hot beam superradiant laser including an atomic guiding potential".

 Moreover it contains the data produced and some files to read out and plot the data: